 So, a very quick summary of the final 36 hours or so aboard Ventura now and then a few more cruising conclusions to, er, conclude.

 We had just departed the final port of Vigo in Spain so the penultimate evening promised a drink or two, some food, and some entertainment, as they always do.
 In fact, we started with some entertainment and with someone who I’ve mentioned a number of times in this travelogue series: Nikki Jayne.
 Funny, glamorous, and a gorgeous voice with great taste in music.
-Enjoy a little bit of her talents below.

-Not long after we returned from this cruise I posted that video online and tagged Nikki on her Instagram profile.
+Not long after we returned from this cruise I posted a video online and tagged Nikki on her Instagram profile.
 We talked, and I ended up making all the videos and photos I’d taken of her available privately so that she could use them to make a showreel in order to try to secure better jobs within the cruising and general entertainments industry.
 Not long after that she had been transferred to Iona as the compère and singer at the Limelights Club, and at the time of writing this she’s now on Seabourn Odyssey.
 Perhaps I helped, but it’s probably all down to her.

 To the actual final sea day on Ventura as promised by the title of this post now.
 If you’d like to see the daily programme of activities aboard the ship then photos are provided below for your eyeballs.
 Sea days on cruise ships don’t tend to vary very much and after you’ve cruised a few times then you can pretty much guess what’s going on where at any point in the day without the need for one of these guides but you will discover some occasional gems.
 Not this time, though.